-2. Our Schools Managers, Dorcas, Julia and Antony, travel to one of our schools.
+2. Our Schools Managers, Julia and Antony, travel to one of our schools.
 Sometimes, weather conditions can make travel very difficult.
-This photo was taken back in November, when the car Julia was travelling in got stuck in the mud!
+The photo to the left was taken last year, when the car Julia was travelling in got stuck in the mud!
 Thankfully, some villagers helped get it going again, and Julia still managed to visit three schools that day.

 3. The Schools Manager arrives at the school that they are visiting.
-They will greet the school’s teachers and meet the students.
-Then, they will donate some Mwezi solar lights and take away any broken lights which need to be repaired.
-In this photo, Mr Kennedy from Kikonde Primary School is receiving a light library (which consists of 16 solar lights).
+They greet the teachers and meet the students.
+Then, they donate some Mwezi solar lights and take away any broken ones which need to be repaired.
+In the photo to the right, Mr Kennedy from Kikonde Primary School is receiving a light library (which consists of 16 solar lights).

-4. The Schools Manager will teach the students how to use their solar lights and how to take care of them.
+4. The Schools Manager teaches the class how to use (and take care of) their solar lights.

-5. Then, they will take some group pictures of the class with their new Mwezi lights!
+5. Now it’s time to take some group pictures of the class with their new Mwezi lights!

-6. After returning to the office, the Schools Manager will write a report on the school that they have just visited – noting the number of lights that the school has received, the number that are broken, and the academic performance of the students.
+6. After returning to the office, the Schools Managers write a report on the school that they have just visited – noting the number of lights that the school has received, the number of broken lights that were collected in, and the academic performance of the students.
 They will then share this report with the rest of the team.